prog4biol/pfb2024/lectures/biopython.md

 ## Retrieving annotations from GenBank file

-To read sequences from a genbank file instead, not much changes.
+To read sequences from a GenBank file instead, not much changes.

 ```python
 #!/usr/bin/env python3